smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 any moment.

 With Continuous Delivery it is important to be able to release at any point.
 What and when to release is chosen based on needs and features.
-Two common practices are maintaining an automated deployment and doing comprehensive testing in development by deploying to production-like environments.
-This is in essence our Last Known Good including the deployment process with more frequent releases.
+It is essential to do comprehensive testing in development by deploying to production-like environments.
+The deployment process and configuration should be automated.
+This is close to our Last Known Good approach with a great emphasis on being deployment ready.
+The Golden Master can easily be used the same way since every commit should be shippable.

-Continuous Deployment deploys every build into production which passes through all the automated testing and validation.
+Continuous Deployment takes Continuous Delivery further.
+Every build which passes automated testing is automatically deployed into production.
 It is what you would get if after you tested your Golden Master you deployed every passing build into production.
-The button has been removed and releases are automatically deployed.

 To know gauge how continuous your process is you can use this test from [Martin Fowler][fowler-test]: